Code-Institute-Submissions/Cuisine/README.md

 ## Features

-The main features of the app concerns the manipulation of the recipes, and can be divided into the following opperations:
+The main features of the app concern the manipulation of the recipes, and can be divided into the following operations:

 * **Add**: users can add new recipes to the database by:
-   1. clicking either "Add a recipe" in the side navigation bar, or the "Add" button on the welcome page.
+   1. Clicking either "Add a recipe" in the side navigation bar, or the "Add" button on the welcome page.
    2. This takes the user to the "Add a recipe" page where users fill out all the fields in the form, and click the 'Add recipe' button to add their recipe.

-   * If the input author name is not currently in the databse, it is added to the "authors" collection.
+   * If the input author name is not currently in the database, it is added to the "authors" collection.

    * Users are provided instructions, via hover tooltips and messages in the input fields, on how to input their recipe, and have it shown correctly.

    * Users can also add new **category values** (i.e: a new meal type, cuisine type, serving size and/or cooking duration) if they can't find a value that best suits their recipe, at the bottom of the page.
-Users can add a new category value by choosing the cateogry they wish to add to, clicking add, and then following the instructions on the pop up modal window.
-Users cannot submit something another value that is the same as another entry in the database, and will see an error message ("We alrady have a 'category name' called 'invalid input value'")
+Users can add a new category value by choosing the category they wish to add to, clicking add, and then following the instructions on the pop up modal window.
+Users cannot submit something another value that is the same as another entry in the database, and will see an error message ("We already have a 'category name' called 'invalid input value'")

 * **Search**: users can search by: author, cooking duration, cuisine type, meal type and serving size.
 They can search the recipes in two different ways:
    * Sort results: users can view sorted results that group by the chosen category, and can either be ordered high-low or low-high (based on switch input).
 They can do this by adding an option to the "Order results by" dropdown, and clicking the "search" button.
 Users should ignore the second dropdown that appears if they want a sorted view of results.